ansys/pyansys-dev-guide/doc/source/how-to/releasing.rst

 `Trusted Publisher <PyPI Trusted Publisher_>`_ approach or the `API token <PyPI API token_>`_ approach.
 When possible, it is recommended to use the Trusted Publisher as it provides enhanced security and simplifies the management of authentication credentials.
-For existing repositories currently using the API Token approach, we encourage transitioning to the Trusted Publisher approach to benefit from its security and management improvements.
+Existing repositories currently using the API Token approach are encouraged to transition to the Trusted Publisher approach to benefit from its security and management improvements.

-Publish with Trusted Publisher
+Publish with trusted publisher
 ******************************

 Publishing with `Trusted Publisher <PyPI Trusted Publisher_>`_ requires an